Laptop illustration on maroon background with yellow pencil bulb

 There are many crucial steps in the MBA application process, and one that can sometimes be overlooked is the essay or personal statement portion.
 While all application materials are taken into consideration, this portion of the process allows you to highlight your authentic self and connect all the components of your application into one cohesive story.

-When you apply to a business school, they want to know about you.
-You’re more than a GMAT score and a resume, and the essay or personal statement portion of your application is the best way for you to showcase who you are and what you would bring to a business school program.
-Below are some examples of what might be included in this portion of the application as well as some tips to get you started.
+When you apply to a business school, they want to know you as a person.
+You’re more than a GMAT score and a resume.
+The essay or personal statement is your best chance to showcase who you are and what you would bring to an MBA or master’s degree program.
+Below are examples of what might be included, along with tips to get started.

 A written essay or personal statement is a chance for the business school to get to know you more closely.
 Most universities will give you a prompt, some guidelines, and the rest is up to you.
 Each prompt will likely be different for this written portion, with some business schools asking about your career goals, how you can add to their school’s community, your previous experiences, or more.

-• What excites you about being part of the Carlson School graduate program?
-Do you have an enterprise program that you are currently interested in and why?
+• What excites you about being part of the Minnesota Carlson's graduate program?
+Do you have an enterprise program that you are currently interested in, and why?

 • Can you tell us about how you have participated in and/or advocated for building more inclusive communities in your career?